0ne-zero/Emma_Text_Assistant/README.md

 ## General Information
 - Let me admit that I am lazy.
 So I decided to make a simple voice assistant using Python.
 Of course, it still can not work with voice and uses text as input.
-(Honestly, I don't have a microphone)
+In theory, it should have done it, But in my system, I saddly have driver issues with my microphone, so I can't test it correctly.
 - For now, Emma can do just basic tasks.